timescale/docs/timescaledb/tutorials/grafana/visualizations/histograms.md

 ## Price/Transactions Histogram with aggregated data

 In the previous example we queried raw data for Apple stock, which often trades ~40K times a day.
 This means our query returns more than 40k rows of data for Grafana to bucket every 30 seconds (the default Grafana refresh interval).
-This uses excessive CPU, memory and network bandwidth.
+This uses excessive CPU, memory, and network bandwidth.
 In extreme cases Grafana will show you the following message.
 <img class="main-content__illustration" src="https://assets.timescale.com/docs/images/tutorials/visualizations/histograms/results_have_been_limited.png" alt="results have been limited"/>
 This means Grafana has decided not to display all rows returned by the query.
 To solve this problem we can aggregate the time series data using the TimescaleDB `time_bucket()` hyperfunction.
 Notice that we need to add a new variable called `$bucket_interval` of type interval.
 <img class="main-content__illustration" src="https://assets.timescale.com/docs/images/tutorials/visualizations/histograms/bucket_interval_variable_options.png" alt="bucket interval variable options"/>